Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

 Our $2$d airway network $\twodgraph$ has $\num{138923}$ vertices and $\num{962145}$ arcs covering the whole globe.
 Together with $181$ available flight levels at different altitudes, the $2$d airway network defines an implicit $3$d airway network $\threedgraph$ with roughly $25$ million vertices and $51$ billion arcs.
 Due to the network's large size, we only keep $\twodgraph$ in storage and create only necessary parts of $\threedgraph$ on the fly.

-Our TFR system consists of \num{18238} TFRs from our industry partner's system, that were active at some point during the 24 hours after February 22, 2022 22:00, which is the departure time of all flights in our experiments.
-The latest TFRs are also published by \citet{Eurocontrol}.
+The \gls{tfr} system consists of \num{18238} \glspl{tfr} extracted from the systems of \gls{lhsy}, that were active at some point during the 24 hours after February 22, 2022, 22:00, which is the departure time of all flights in our experiments.
+The latest \glspl{tfr} are also published by \citet{Eurocontrol}.

-For each $s,t$-pair, we compute a fuel consumption minimal trajectory in a subgraph of $\threedgraph$ in which every vertex fulfills $\mathtt{gcd}(s,v) + \mathtt{gcd}(v,t) \leq 1.2\mathtt{gcd}(s,t)$.
-All TFRs outside the resulting search space are dropped.
-Per $s,t$-pair, we thus considered a TFR system with on average 4615 restrictions on 9032 variables.
-After assigning arrival and departure variables, we applied the Tseitin transformation, resulting in a CNF formula with 15533 variables and 30964 clauses on average.
+For each \gls{od}, we compute a fuel consumption minimal trajectory in a subgraph of $\threedgraph$ in which every vertex fulfills $\mathtt{gcd}(s,v) + \mathtt{gcd}(v,t) \leq 1.2\mathtt{gcd}(s,t)$.
+All \glspl{tfr} outside the resulting search space are dropped.
+Per \gls{od}, we thus considered a \gls{tfr} system with on average \num{4615} restrictions on \num{9032} variables.
+After assigning arrival and departure variables, we applied the Tseitin transformation, resulting in a \gls{cnf} formula with \num{15533} variables and \num{30964} clauses on average.

-\subsection{\texttt{PedRicAir}, a naive aircraft performance model}
+\subsection{\texttt{PedRicAir}, a Naive Aircraft Performance Model}

-On $\threedgraph$, we compute flight trajectories using the simplified aircraft \texttt{PedRicAir}.
-The model is basic, but it ensures realistic horizontal and vertical flight profiles.
-Thus, the set of relevant TFRs for \texttt{PedRicAir}'s trajectories is similar to the set of relevant TFRs in practice.

-In \cref{fig:pedricexample}, we compare the trajectories obtained using PedricAir with those flown by real aircraft in the past.
+In commercial aviation, arc costs are usually calculated using so-called aircraft performance tables \citep[cf.][]{Blanco2023}.
+These are, however, a well-kept industry secret.
+To make the computational results in this section reproducible, a simplified aircraft model called \texttt{PedRicAir} is employed that is described in the following.
+The model is fairly basic, but specifically designed to maintain realistic horizontal and vertical flight profiles.
+Thus, the set of relevant \glspl{tfr} for \texttt{PedRicAir}'s trajectories is similar to the set of \glspl{tfr} relevant in practice.
+In \cref{lcsp:fig:pedricexample}, we compare some trajectories obtained using \texttt{PedricAir} with those flown by real aircraft in the past.